YaqianQi/Courses/Calculus/Week 1/README.md

      - The sequence's domain does not necessarily include all N
      - The number of elements in the sequences is infinite
    - **limits of sequence**
-     - Definition: The real number that resembles the sequence the most as the element's number infinitely grows(approach infinity)
+     - **Definition**: The real number that resembles the sequence the most as the element's number infinitely grows(approach infinity)
        - Notation: *lim(an) = c: if c is the limit, we guarantee that the sequence stops to deviate significantly from it starting from some point.*
      - Examples:
        - EX1: an = 1/ n. lim(an) = 0.
 The sequence has limits equals to 0, it's called **infinitesimal**